Jags return fumble for TD, beat Titans for AFC South title

 The Jaguars were 6 1/2-point favorites, according to FanDuel Sportsbook, and a near-sellout crowd was on hand to witness what many thought would be more of a coronation than a scratch-and-claw nail-biter.

 The Titans didn’t do anything spectacular.
-With quarterback Ryan Tannehill (ankle) out for the season, they leaned on Dobbs — an aerospace engineer who has bounced around the league — to be smart with the ball and Derrick Henry to grind out tough yards.
+With quarterback Ryan Tannehill (ankle) out for the season, they leaned on Dobbs — an aerospace engineer who has bounced around the league — to be smart with the ball and Henry to grind out tough yards.
 And they relied on a defense that’s been stout against the run all year.

 Henry finished with 109 yards on 30 carries.
 Dobbs completed 20 of 29 passes for 179 yards, with a touchdown, an interception and the fumble.